tdayris/fair_bowtie2_mapping/workflow/report/workflows.rst

 trimming and mapping steps have been aggregated with MultiQC_ [#multiqcpaper]_.
 The whole pipeline was powered by Snakemake_ [#snakemakepaper]_.

-This pipeline is freely available on Github_
+This pipeline is freely available on Github_, details about installation usage, and resutls can be found on the `Snakemake workflow`_ page.

 .. [#fastppaper] Chen, Shifu, et al. "fastp: an ultra-fast all-in-one FASTQ preprocessor."
 Bioinformatics 34.17 (2018): i884-i890.
 .. [#bowtie2paper] Langmead, Ben, and Steven L. Salzberg.
 "Fast gapped-read alignment with Bowtie 2."
 Nature methods 9.4 (2012): 357-359.